 - Do nail clipping frequently.
 If part of your routine, your ferret will get used it (and so will you).
 You will only need to trim a little bit of the nail each time.

 - Make sure your ferret is restrained well and get help if necessary.
 If you hold it by the scruff, make sure its rear end is supported as well.
-Distract your ferret with a favorite treat if you need to.
+Distract your ferret with a favorite treat or toy if you need to.

 - Styptic powder substitutes include cornstarch or flour.
 If you do not have that, you can press the nail into a bar of soap or beeswax.